hololinked-dev/docs/docs/index.md

 If you are a web developer or an industry professional looking for a web standards compatible, interoperable (high-speed) IoT runtime, `hololinked` can be a decent choice.
 By conforming to [W3C Web of Things](https://www.w3.org/WoT/), one can expect a consistent API and flexible bidirectional message flow to interact with your devices, irrespective of the underlying protocol.
 Currently HTTP, MQTT & ZMQ are supported.

-This implementation is based on RPC, built ground-up in python keeping both the latest web technologies and python principles in mind.

 <div align="left">